 The Trustee Board has an equal number of member and employer nominated Trustee Directors, together with an independent Chair.
-All Board members are appointed by Royal Mail, with the agreement of the Royal Mail Unions where appropriate.
 Three of the Board members are nominated by Royal Mail Group (RMG) of which two are currently independent, one by Post Office Ltd (POL) and four by the Royal Mail Unions overseen by the Trustee.
 The independent Chair is appointed by Royal Mail after agreement with the Unions.
 RMG and POL may remove their own nominees at any time.
 A member nominated Trustee Director can normally only be removed if all his or her co-Directors agree.
 No matter who they are nominated by, each Trustee Director is responsible for protecting the benefits of all members.
 Each Trustee Director contributes his or her own blend of business knowledge and experience when making Trustee decisions.